formapro/JsFormValidatorBundle/README.md

 ### 3.7 The Choice constraint.
 How to get the choices list from a callback<a name="p_3_7"></a>

+In general, it works in the same way as the previous step.
 In case if you have:
 ```php
 namespace Acme\DemoBundle\Entity;